tetrapod00/godot-docs/tutorials/3d/global_illumination/using_lightmap_gi.rst

 on large models, unwrapping can take a while on import.
 Nonetheless, Godot will cache the UV2 across reimports, so it will only be regenerated when needed.

-Select the imported scene in the filesystem dock, then go to the **Import** dock.
+Select the imported scene in the filesystem dock, then go to the :dock:`Import` dock.
 There, the following option can be modified:

 .. image:: img/lightmap_gi_import.webp